No one wants to pay more for their student loans than necessary. Think about these numbers:

 Scholarships and grants do not have to be repaid, so they are obviously going to be less expensive than student debt.
 So, apply for scholarships and search for grants.
 Ask for help from the financial aid department.
 Every penny you get from one of these sources is money you’ll save later on in student loan payments.

 Federal loans are more likely to have lower interest rates, qualify for loan forgiveness programs, and offer some form of income-driven repayment plan.
-So, look for federal loan options first.
-These may give you more options after graduation if you need repayment assistance.
+Private student loans usually have higher interest rates and fewer repayment options.
+So, use all of your federal student aid first before taking out private loans.

 Instead of making a single student loan payment every month, split the monthly payment in half and pay it every two weeks.
 It will feel like the same amount each month, but the clever math will help you pay off your student loans faster.
 Here’s how it works: